LKummer/packer-alpine/README.md

 # Packer Alpine

 Packer setup for creating Alpine Linux images on Proxmox.
-Builds images with QEMU guest agent and Cloud Init.
+Builds images with Cloud Init, QEMU guest agent and Python 3 for easy provisioning with Ansible.

 ## Build Instructions